cwcowell/cwcowell.github.io/_posts/2019-12-13-python-first-language.md

 ### And the winner is...

-You already know the winner is <span class="text-primary">Python</span>.
+You already know the winner is Python.
 It might seem like I'm cheating here, considering that Python could have terrible characteristics of its own that would disqualify it just as resoundingly as any of the languages we've already looked at.
 But I claim that it doesn't.
 It's not a perfect language (I'm really tired of typing `self`), but it has a ton going for it.
 Here's how it stacks up to the disqualifying criteria listed above:

 + It's a general-purpose language that's been successfully used for robots, games, neural nets, and everything in between.
 This makes it immediately useful to people exploring computer programming for the first time.
 + It runs on Windows, macOS, Linux, iOS, lots of flavors of Unix, and just about any other platform you can think of.
 You can learn it on whatever platform you're already comfortable with.
 Whatever computer you're reading this post on almost certainly has Python installed already (unless it's a phone).